-- Buildings 10-33 Years

-- Mechanical equipment 5-25 Years
+Mechanical equipment

+Vehicles

+Other equipment

+2-25 Years

-- Vehicles 6-7 Years
+6-7 Years

-- Other equipment 3-8 Years
+3-8 Years

-Tangible assets' residual values and useful lives are subject to review, if appropriate, at each balance sheet date.
+Tangible assets' residual values and useful lives are subject to review, if appropriate, at each balance sheet's preparation date.

 When an asset's carrying amount is greater than its estimated recoverable amount, the difference (impairment) is written down immediately to results.